 A common simple conversion calls for adding 2% when converting from short course to long course to account for fewer turns.
 However, the differences in turning speed for different strokes and athletes are significant enough that more complex conversion methods are usually warranted.

-The more accurate conversion methods rely on statistical analysis of large samples of swim times to calculate tables of conversion factors for every combination of age, gender, stroke and distance.
-All of those factors (age, gender, stroke and distance) will be taken into account when estimating a converted time using this method.
+The more accurate conversion methods rely on statistical analysis of large samples of swim times to calculate tables of conversion factors for every combination of age, competition category, stroke and distance.
+All of those factors (age, competition category, stroke and distance) will be taken into account when estimating a converted time using this method.